MindLeaps harnesses the power of dance

 The core dance curriculum lays a foundation for success, preparing youth with the cognitive and social-emotional skills that are pathways to further education, employment and self-sufficiency.
 The model expands from the core curriculum both at MindLeaps’ own permanent centers and through partnerships with other organizations.

-At the MindLeaps permanent centers in Rwanda and Guinea, a holistic three-phase approach begins with the core dance curriculum and continues on to add academic acceleration courses, IT training and English language classes.
-Those children who adapt to this more structured framework, and develop across key cognitive skills areas, are sponsored to attend school or vocational training programs in their own country.
+At the MindLeaps permanent centers in Rwanda and Guinea, a holistic approach begins with the core dance curriculum and continues on to add academic acceleration courses, IT training and English language classes.
+Those children who adapt to this more structured framework, and develop across key cognitive skills areas, are prepared to attend school or vocational training programs in their own country.

 Through partnerships, MindLeaps can embed its curriculum in the workings of other organizations serving at-risk youth across the world.
 MindLeaps partners with NGOs and international organizations to provide the opportunity to adopt the fundamental components of the MindLeaps program for their internal operations.
 The MindLeaps Toolkit Suite equips partnering organizations to continue the dance program with their own local MindLeaps-trained teachers after an initial three-month period of collaboration with MindLeaps staff in the field.
 Tracker serves as the ongoing monitoring system to assure continuing quality.